StartsMercury/NoShades/README.md

 # NoShades Mod

-Adds the ability to force enable/disable shading free of any loading screens.
+A Minecraft Fabric mod that adds the ability to force enable/disable shading free of any loading screens.

 ## Required Mod(s)